One artist’s journey is never the same as another’s.

 In 2010, Jan decided to begin the journey away from what had been a safe income (production work) to go after the art and life she wants for herself.

-She discusses the balance of both worlds and how she is successfully transitioning from one to the other while focusing on the quality of her art.
+She discusses the balance of both worlds and how she is successfully transitioning from one to the other while focusing on the quality of her art, all the while continuing to make a living from her art.

 Listen to or subscribe on iTunes.